laravel/precognition/README.md

 precognitive.delete(url, config);
 ```

-The optional `config` argument is the [Axios' configuration](https://axios-http.com/docs/req_config) with some additional Precognition options outlined below.
+The optional `config` argument is the [Axios' configuration](https://axios-http.com/docs/req_config) object with some additional Precognition options, which are documented below.

 ## Handling Responses

-There are some custom configuration options that will make it easier to handle common responses for Precognition requests.
+The library has baked in some configuration options to make handling common responses for Precognition requests easier.

 ### Successful Responses